Mythical Beasties

 Mythical Beasties is an anthology of themed fantasy and science fiction short stories on the subject of legendary creatures edited by Isaac Asimov, Martin H. Greenberg and Charles G. Waugh as the sixth volume in their Isaac Asimov's Magical Worlds of Fantasy series.
 It was first published in paperback by Signet/New American Library in May 1986.
 The first British edition was issued under the alternate title Mythic Beasts in trade paperback by Robinson in 1988.

+Summary

 The book collects thirteen novellas, novelettes and short stories by various fantasy and science fiction authors.